Do you have to file a tax return?

 If you are the legal personal representative of a deceased person (e.g. the executor of a person’s estate), you must complete a ‘date of death’ return for the period up to the date of their death.
 The form used for this is the ‘tax return for individuals’ form.
 You then need to apply for a TFN for the estate and complete a ‘trust tax return’ on behalf of the estate for each income year until its administration is completed.

-More information about the responsibilities and liabilities of executors is in the Individual Tax Return Instructions 2021.
+More information about the responsibilities and liabilities of executors is available on the ATO’s website.

 Businesses also need to file annual tax returns.
 If you are carrying on a business, you also need to complete a Business Activity Statement (BAS).
 The BAS is used for the majority of your tax obligations including your business income and your PAYG and Goods and Services Tax (GST) reporting requirements (see ‘Goods and Services Tax’).
 While some businesses are required to lodge their BAS quarterly or monthly, others only need to lodge a BAS annually.